4 Best Surf Fishing Lures: Best of the Baits

 In my experience, a slow steady retrieve has worked best.
 The thing about these jerk baits is that you don’t need to do much to make these lures look sporadic, injured, and attractive.
 I find that often times you’ll even get bites when you slow to a pause.

-I’ve yet to find a jerkbait that holds its wobble (action) as well and as tight as the LC does.
+Up until 2022, I had yet to find a jerkbait that held its wobble (action) as well and as tight as the LC does (continue reading to find out which jerkbait may have topped the LC).
 The ability to work a slow retrieve while still maintaining attractive action is one thing that sets the LC apart from the rest.
 There’s one other jerkbait that holds a good wobble and it’s mentioned below.

 Action

 It holds a good, tight wobble and responds well to angler direction.
-The LC FM 110 has the best action of any jerkbait I’ve used.
+The LC FM 110 has the second best action of any jerkbait I’ve used.
 I’ve compared it to the Calissa look-a-like, the Caivo, some Rapalas and even some lesser-known jerkbaits.
-None hold the tight wobble like the LC does.
+None matched the tight wobble of the LC until I came across a lure by Shimano that I’ll mention later.

 Casting

 Solid.
-It beats the Calissa, Caivo, Rapala’s, but not the BS 115 which is a bit heavier.
+It beats the Calissa, Caivo, Rapala’s, but not Shimano’s WM.

 Specs